sasankkothe1/PortfolioWebsite/README.md

 The only thing you need installed is **Docker Desktop**.
 No databases, no Node.js, nothing else.

+> **Before running any command:** Open the **Docker Desktop app** on your Mac and wait until the whale icon in the menu bar stops animating.
+The daemon must be running first.

 ### Step 1 — Get your Cloudinary credentials

 Cloudinary is where your photos and videos are actually stored.
 Create a free account at [cloudinary.com](https://cloudinary.com), then go to your **Dashboard**.
 You'll see three values you need: